suvanbanerjee/pycryp/README.md

 ### Note:
  The salt, iterations and key_length must be the same for both encryption and decryption.
 If you change the values for encryption, you must also change the values for decryption.

+ Message and password can be a string or a byte string.

 ### Generating Password
 ```python
 import pycryp